KellySyp/TWEEP-Retweet/README.md

 * Open a Twitter Developer project and create a project.
 * This will generate keys and tokens for config.py
 * The last line in tweep.py can be updated: retweet([Search string], [number of retweets])

+>Fun Fact: I wrote and uploaded this from my phone.
+Imagine telling someone that 20 years ago??
+The future is wild!